How Much Do Dogs Cost: Understanding the Costs of Getting & Keeping a Dog

 Puppy playing with owner outside in the grass

 A dog’s love and companionship are priceless.
 Well, sort of.
 Actually, your canine companion can be quite spendy, and figuring out the question “how much does a dog cost?” is an important first step on the road to considering getting a dog.
+On that note, it is also important to check out the best dogs for first time owners.
 The financial aspects of dogs can easily be overlooked or underestimated, as there are many factors at play—initial purchase price or adoption fee, preventative veterinary costs, emergency costs, equipment, grooming, food, and even dog health insurance.

 How Much Does a Dog Cost